Cardano is a blockchain protocol similar to Ethereum in that it allows for smart contracts and development of decentralised applications.

 - Cardano will be built in Haskell code.
 Haskell uses a math based approach that results in a much more secure and reliable protocol.

-- The protocol is geared towards protecting privacy rights of users, while also taking into account the needs of regulators.
+- The protocol is geared towards protecting users’ privacy rights while taking into account the needs of regulators.
 In doing so, Cardano is the first protocol to balance these requirements in a nuanced and effective way, pioneering a new approach for cryptocurrencies.

 - Cardano will also be completely open source and patent-free.